z0al/dependent-issues/README.md

 ## Changes

-- **March 20, 2021:** To avoid unnecessary failure due to [insufficient permissions][dependabot-change] in Dependabot PRs, all Dependabot issues and pull requests are now ignored.
+- **March 20, 2021:** To avoid unnecessary failure due to [insufficient permissions][dependabot-change] on Dependabot PRs, all Dependabot issues and pull requests are now ignored.
 This behavior is not configurable.

 ## Credits